 I have, since joining The Church of Jesus Christ of Latter-day Saints in 1974, been a fan and defender of the King James Version (KJV), also known as the Authorized Version (AV).
-I particularly love our Latter-day Saint version with the JST or Joseph Smith Translation notes.
+I particularly love our Latter-day Saint version with the JST or Joseph Smith Translation notes, and multiple other helps.

 Over the last decades, it has become fashionable to put down the KJV and replace it with other, supposedly superior, English translations.
 The most common arguments against the AV include its archaic language and difficult linguistic approach.
-These simply make the text more interesting.
+To me, these simply make the text more interesting.
 As members of the restored Church we have many reasons to rejoice over the AV.

 The Hebrew Bible

-The Hebrew Bible (often called the Old Testament) has been translated from the Masoretic text (𝔐) into multiple English versions over time—and the same is true of translations into other languages.
+The Hebrew Bible (often called the Old Testament) has been translated from the Masoretic text (MT or 𝕸) into multiple English versions over time—and the same is true of translations into other languages.

 I worked on my commentary, Isaiah Testifies of Christ (3rd edition, 2017), over a twenty-year period.
 During this study, I gave particular attention to what the Brethren had said about every verse of Isaiah.
 However, there were a great many verses wherein the Brethren were silent.
 So, my study also included an extensive review of Biblical translations, ancient manuscripts, Jewish commentaries, as well as commentaries from fellow Christians of other religious backgrounds and those of Latter-day Saints.

 When confronted with particularly difficult verses, I would compare the KJV translation with other renditions that might shed additional light on the text.
-This collection of translations has continued to grow over time to over three dozen.
-They form an indispensable part of my study.
+This collection of translations has continued to grow over time to about four dozen.
+I also utilize various interlinears that have proven to be quite useful, along with the lexicons.
+These tools form an indispensable part of my study.
 When I find content discrepancies, these encourage me to turn to the Hebrew text.
 Sometimes verses in one translation say exactly the opposite than in another.
 As the Brethren noted in the opening verse, textual criticism (at any level) is not a perfect solution.
 We do not have the original signatures of any Scriptures, but rather, copies of copies.